 Unfortunately, feet aren’t always up to the challenge — at least not as much as we would like.
 For example, you might have flat feet.
-Your arches might be too flexible, or too inflexible.
+Your arches might be too flexible or too inflexible.
 A metatarsal might be a little longer than ideal.
-Bones in the hindfoot might be a little out of alignment
+Bones in the hindfoot might be a little out of alignment.

-These seemingly minor structural and biomechanical quirks are at the root of a wide variety of painful foot conditions.
-And in fact, because bones and joints further up your skeleton may have to realign themselves to compensate for foot misalignments, your feet may even be the root of pain elsewhere.
-Orthotics are a highly practical way to deal with this problem.
-Instead of surgery to realign your feet, the orthotics cushion, support, or reposition your feet as needed, reducing or relieving pain and tension elsewhere.
+These seemingly minor structural and biomechanical quirks are at the root of many painful foot conditions.
+And, because bones and joints further up your skeleton may have to realign themselves to compensate for foot misalignments, your feet may even be the root of pain elsewhere.
+Orthotics are often an efficient way to deal with these problems.
+Instead of surgery to realign your feet, the orthotics cushion, support or reposition your feet as needed, relieving pain and tension elsewhere.

 If structural or biomechanical flaws are at least partially responsible for your pain, there’s a great chance orthotics can be an important part of the solution.
 Conditions that we have successfully resolved with orthotics include:

-- Foot deformities.
-Bunions, hammertoes, and other structural foot deformities often form (and worsen) due to an underlying structural defect with the feet.
-Orthotics may help you slow the progression of these deformities, or even prevent them to some degree.
+- Foot deformities: Bunions, hammertoes and other structural foot deformities often form — and worsen — due to an underlying structural defect with the feet.
+Orthotics may help you slow the progression of these deformities or even prevent them to some degree.

 How can orthotics do all these things?
 And why do some people seem to get no benefit from them?

-Still, because they’re mass produced and can only approximately fit your foot shape (rather than exactly), they may not be as effective or appropriate for more severe biomechanical issues.
-They also likely won’t last as long, negating some of the up-front financial savings.
+Still, because they’re mass-produced and can only approximately fit your foot shape rather than exactly, they may not be as effective or appropriate for more severe biomechanical issues.
+They also likely won’t last as long, negating some up-front financial savings.